 Insomnia Can Lead to Bigger Problems

-OK, so you're not staying up for 10 or 11 days and this doesn't affect you, right?
+Okay, so you're not staying up for 10 or 11 days and this doesn't affect you, right?
 Well, maybe you should consider the following facts about insomnia and sleep deprivation.

 After just 24 hours without sleep, bad things are already starting to happen to your body - like a rise in the levels of stress hormones and blood pressure levels.
 These conditions can lead to heart problems among other things.